 Government regulations don’t tie down cryptocurrency.
 It means that investors need to be more cautious when deciding what they buy or invest in, as there are no guaranteed safeguards against fraud when it comes to cryptocurrencies.

 Some companies also launch an ICO (Initial coin offering) where investors can buy tokens from the crypto company, which work like stocks.
 This is like a fundraising method, offered with hopes that the new crypto’s value will increase once it launches in exchanges.
-However, many of these companies are scams and will dump all of the remaining coins they have that weren’t bought on the ICO.
+However, many of these companies are scams and will dump all of the remaining coins they have that wasn’t bought on the ICO.
 Selling too many coins at a time will cause the coins’ price to drop until it loses all of its value.

 This is not the case for all ICOs, but it’s important to be aware of this possibility before making any investments.
 It’s also recommended for investors to look for a coin that’s already on the market with a reputable company behind it.